Paul Mayo

 Paul Mayo (born 13 October 1981) is an English former professional footballer, who played as a defender.

 He started his professional career with Lincoln City in 1999, and in 2004 after impressing in the clubs recent play-off campaigns he made a move to Watford.
 He returned to Lincoln in 2005 and moved on to Notts County in 2007 and later Darlington and Mansfield Town.
 He became a prime example of a promising player who peaked early on in his career and went on to play in Non-league football with Corby Town, Gainsborough Trinity, Stamford and Boston United.
 He finished his playing career with Lincoln United during the 2013–14 season.

 Career

 Lincoln City

 Mayo was educated in Lincolnshire at Robert Pattinson School.
 He started his career at Lincoln City, playing over 100 times for the club and featuring in their Division Three play-off semi-final defeat to AFC Bournemouth in the 2002–03 season.
 Whilst in his first spell with the club Mayo made a name for himself while under the management tenure of Keith Alexander.

 Watford

 In March 2004 he was signed by Division One side Watford for £65,000.
 Replacing Paul Robinson, who had been sold to West Brom the previous autumn, he played regularly for the remainder of the 2003–04 season.
 He started in the side the next season, but dropped out of the side in October and only played twice more for the club.
-Sausages.

-It was said that he worked well in a 'sandwich' formation forming a clinical partnership with John Chutney up front.